What Is An Abscess Tooth?

 - Repeat the process as required.

-For added benefits: Add 1 teaspoon of apple cider vinegar into to glass of water and drink it.
+For added benefits: Add 1 teaspoon of apple cider vinegar into a glass of water and drink it.

 11. Baking Soda